djones1040/SALTShaker/docs/training.rst

 [trainparams]
 waverange            2000,9200       Wavelength range over which the model is defined
 colorwaverange       2800,7000       Wavelength range over which the color law polynomial is fit
-interpfunc           bspline         Function for interpolating the model between control points (basis spline is default)
+interpfunc           bspline         Function for interpolating the model between control points (b-spline is default)
-interporder          3               Order of the splibe interpolation wavesplineres        72              Number of Angstroms between wavelength control points waveoutres           2               Wavelength resolution of the trained output model (Angstroms) phaserange           -14,50          Phase range over which the model is defined (days)
+interporder          3               Order of the spline interpolation wavesplineres        72              Number of Angstroms between wavelength control points waveoutres           2               Wavelength resolution of the trained output model (Angstroms) phaserange           -14,50          Phase range over which the model is defined (days)